aptuitiv/website-build-tools/docs/configuration/Javascript.md

 Each bundle object can have the following values.

-- _name_ (Required) (string) The name of the bundled file that will be output in the Javascript build directory (`javascript.build`).
+- _build_ (Required) (string) The name of the bundled file that will be output in the Javascript build directory (`javascript.build`) and optionally a directory path. if you're ok with the file going in the `javascript.build` path then this can just be the file name.
-- _node_modules_ (string|array) A string containing the path to a single file or glob to include in the bundle from the `node_modules` folder.
+- _nodeModules_ (string|array) A string containing the path to a single file or glob to include in the bundle from the `node_modules` folder.
 Or, an array of files or globs to include in the bundle from the `node_modules` folder.
 The path should start with the package name and not with the `node_modules` folder.
 - _src_ (string|array) A string containing the path to a single file or glob in the Javascript src folder (`javascript.src`) to include in the bundle.
 Or, an array of files or globs in the Javascript source folder to include in the bundle.
 The path should start within the Javascript source folder and not include the source folder name.

-In addition to `name`, you must at least set `node_modules` or `src`.
+In addition to `build`, you must at least set `nodeModules` or `src`.
 You can set both.
 Here are some examples:

 ```js